cen0b/Tebexio/README.md

 # Author

-the original creator of this project was Nobu (nobu.sh) \n me (vekqi) made some small improvements but all the credits to nobu!
+the original creator of this project was Nobu (nobu.sh) and me (vekqi) made some small improvements but all the credits to nobu!